 All the food that Table to Table distributes goes to economically disadvantaged people who are living at or below the poverty level in Essex, Hudson, Bergen and Passaic counties in northern NJ.
 It is delivered to local nonprofits benefitting every age group, gender, ethnicity, and vulnerable population, with an emphasis on families, children and senior adults.

-The key to our operation has always been an emphasis on efficiency and effectiveness, enabling us to feed the greatest number of people with the freshest and most nutritious food.
-Combining our original model with the Market and Hub Network allowed us to provide enough fresh food to our local community for 38 million meals in 2020.
-This is accomplished without charging a fee of any sort to either food donors or recipient partners and maintaining an internal cost to our organization of 10 cents per meal.
-We raise all of our money without government funding and are proud to have earned a 4-star rating from Charity Navigator for the 10th consecutive year.
-In the true spirit of a community-based program, it is the support of our full range of partners that maximizes our impact.
+Because fresh produce markets were not enough to address the growing needs of the community, Table to Table established a network of centralized distribution hubs (Newark, Bayonne, Jersey City and Paterson) administered by either schools or local community organizations.
+Combining our original model with the Market and Hub Network allowed us to provide 40 million meals to date.
+This is accomplished without charging fees of any sort and maintaining an internal cost to our organization of 10 cents per meal.
+We raise all of our money without government funding.
+And, in the true spirit of a community-based program, it is the unwavering support from all of our partners that maximizes our impact.